Submit Application

 Best practices

-Use the full application flow when you already have reliable merchant data.
+Choose the full application flow when you already have reliable onboarding data.

-Use the minimal flow when you want the hosted experience to collect most data directly from the merchant signer.
+Choose the short application flow when you want the hosted onboarding experience to collect most of the remaining data.

-signerInfoas the source of signer identity in your request.Keep fee configuration aligned with your commercial agreement before sending the application.
+POST /merchant-onboarding/applications/{applicationId}/submit.Keep fee configuration aligned with your commercial agreement before submitting the application.

-Store the returned identifiers so you can support resend, status, and support workflows.
+Store the returned identifiers so you can support submit, resend, status, webhook, and support workflows.

 Related pages